phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-The default is 256.
+The default is 512 for recent generation GPUs, and 256 for some older generations.

-The values allowed are 64, 128 and 256.
+The values allowed are 64, 128, 256 and 512.

 NCCL_RINGS
 ----------